ryan027151/Ryan-s-100-Days-of-Code-Log/README.md

     - Edx - CS50’s Introduction to Computer Science
         - [CS50's Introduction to Computer Science | edX](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x?index=product_value_experiment_a&queryID=56de40be788aaeb632f4edc2694aaddb&position=1)
     - C Primer Plus

+### The Challenge will begin at Oct 7, 2022; Expect to be finish on Jan 15, 2023